Education and Learning

 María Fernanda Rodríguez García

-María Fernanda holds a master’s degree in Education, Globalization & International Development from Cambridge University in United Kingdom and a degree in Sociology from the Pontifical Catholic University of Peru.
-She returns to GRADE as an Adjunct Researcher.
+María Fernanda is an Adjunct Researcher at GRADE.
+She holds a Master’s degree in Education, Globalization & International Development from Cambridge University in United Kingdom and a degree in Sociology from the Pontifical Catholic University of Peru.
+She is currently a PhD candidate in Education at Cambridge University.
+Her areas of interest are the critical […]

 -